A Breakdown of Commercial Auto Insurance Saskatchewan

 Suppose your company has any type of automobile, or you are utilizing your own car for business purposes such as delivering goods.
 In that case, it is wise to consult your insurance agent or broker.
 Underneath the basic plate registration, SGI insurance will provide physical damage coverage of either:

 - The Actual Cash value of the vehicle

-Depending on your operations, carrying an additional Commercial Auto policy may be required as your plate registration doesn’t cover most business-related uses and a mishap can put your business at risk.
+Depending on your operations, carrying an additional Commercial Auto policy may be required as your plate registration doesn’t cover most business-related uses.
+A mishap can put your business at risk.

 All Perils refers to the coverage for physical damage loss on an owned vehicle, except those directly mentioned as exclusions in your policy.
 We suggest consulting your wording document to review the list of covered perils.